fishneck/COBRA/docs/index.md

 In addition, the COBRA score was applied to quantify severity of knee osteoarthritis from magneticresonance imaging scans, again achieving significant correlation with an independent clinical assessment (ρ = 0.658, 95% C.I [0.581,0.734]).

+## AI Models for Clinically Meaningful Task

+### Stroke Patients - Wearable sensors

+We trained a model to identify functional primitives from healthy individuals' inertial measurement units (IMUs) data.
+We utilized a Multi-Stage Temporal Convolutional Network (MS-TCN).
+We used the model confidence for motion related primitives (transport, reposition, reach) to calculate COBRA score.
+Source code for model training and calculating COBRA score is in [here](https://github.com/fishneck/COBRA/tree/main/models/stroke_IMU).

+### Stroke Patients - Video

+We performed functional primitive identification from healthy individuals' video data.
+We utilized the X3D model, a 3D convolutional neural network designed for primitive classification from video data.
+We used the model confidence for motion related primitives (transport, reposition, reach) to calculate COBRA score.
+Source code for model training and calculating COBRA score is in [here](https://github.com/fishneck/COBRA/tree/main/models/stroke_video).

+### Knee Osteoarthritis

+We developed a medical segmentation model to predict pixel-wise tissue type on healthy knees.
+We adopted a Multi-Planar U-Net architecture.
+We used the model confidence for cartilage tissues (femur cartilage, tibia cartilage) to calculate COBRA score.
+Source code for model training and calculating COBRA score is in [here](https://github.com/fishneck/COBRA/tree/main/examples/kneeOA).

 # Code